firebears-2014/sandbox0/eggs_scrambled.md

 * Eggs

-1. Scramble them.
+1. Scramble the eggs.
-2. Cook them.
+2. Cook the eggs.
 3. Eat.